wxGlade/wxGlade/sphinx/custom_widgets.rst

 This example shows most of the building blocks that you will need for integration of a Matplotlib canvas.
 It shows how to plot and draw, zoom and drag, select items, export images and so on.

+This example is only for Matplotlib versions >=2.2.